-Just a note to tell you that I’m on the move again – after three years at *****, Salford, I have landed a good job at a firm called ********* in Leeds.
+Just a note to tell you that I’m on the move again – after five years at *****, I have landed a good job at a firm called *********.
 They produce high-grade industrial ******** for **** and architectural type applications; it will give me a chance once more to use my specialist knowledge of *****.

 Hope life is treating you well – I’m busy packing books and clothes ready for my move in two weeks’ time.
 I’m spending a week in the Holiday Inn Express before moving into my rented flat about a mile from work…when I’ve settled in properly I shall send you all my contact details.